eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 		that is, keyword arguments do not have a special syntax in *Lua*
 		\cite[\S1, pp. 10]{Tate2014}.
-		* During function calls, positional arguments can be assigned to the formal parameters of the function.
+		* During function calls, positional arguments can be assigned to the formal parameters of the function;
+			positional arguments are not keyword arguments.
 + Control flow
 	- Built-in control flow constructs \cite[\S1, pp. 10]{Tate2014}
 		* *if* statement